 Repair Insufficient Wetting: You need to simply put hot iron’s tip at the end of the joint until the solder starts to flow.
 This liquid solder will then cover the pad.

-Prevent Lifted Components: The manufacturers should use a strong PCB during the wave soldering process.
+Prevent Lifted Components: The manufacturers should use a robust PCB during the wave soldering process.
 The PCB should not bend if the elements are staying flat.

 Repair Lifted Pad: You can connect the lead to a still-in-place copper trace by soldering.